raccodes09/ci-pp2-project/README.md

     - the layout and structure of the questions made the intention clear
     - would benefit from a scorecard saving previous user scores
     - more questions

+- The webiste worked efficently and without issue across laptop, tablet and mobile phone devices.

 ## Performance